Eric Jouti, oustanding in Senec

 Photo By: Mauricio Val

-2012 Slovak Junior Open - ITTF Junior Circuit
+2012 Slovak Junior Open - ITTF Junior Circuit (Click here to access this section)

 The unexpected winner of the Cadet Boys’ Singles event at the Latin American Junior and Cadet Championships in the Colombian city of Cartagena de Indias in June 2008; just under four years later Brazil’s Eric Jouti is again springing surprises.